Click on a flyer to find out more...

 “I feel that my personal development has vastly improved with the confidence they have helped to rebuild in me.
 They have massively helped me build a road to a ‘normal’ and successful life, and I feel privileged to be a part of it.”

-"I have been involved with Tonic for the last four years as my son who is both dyspraxic and suffering from mild depression was invited to a music workshop by the charity.
-Through music he has found a healthy channel for his frustrations and difficulties and was able to develop his music skills increasing his self esteem and self confidence.
+“I have been involved with Tonic since my son, who has suffered from dyspraxia and mild depression, was invited to a music workshop by the charity.
+Through music he has found a healthy channel for his frustrations and difficulties.
+He was able to develop his music skills, increasing his self esteem and self confidence.

-"I am convinced that music and the role he has played as a helper and fundraiser for Tonic has reduced drastically his need for treatment and medical intervention.
-He is now going to university to study music and is considering using the skills that Tonic has developed to train as a musical therapist."
+“I am convinced that music and the role he has played as a helper and fundraiser for Tonic has drastically reduced his need for treatment and medical intervention.
+He is now going to university to study music and is considering using the skills that he developed at Tonic to train as a musical therapist.”